 "Is our staff meeting over?" she asked, gently kneading his shoulders.

 "No, not yet," the wolf replied, getting to his feet.
 He gave a brief nod toward the raccoon, and then walked back to the front of the room, where the rest of the crew seemed to have congregated to thank and chat with the new employee.

 Merlin clapped his hands together twice loudly to get their attention.
 "Okay, folks, we're not done yet, so please take your seats."
-Taro looked over at him with a question, but he read it correctly and shook his head.
+Taro looked over at him, but he shook his head.
 He was finished with her introduction, so he gestured for her to sit as well.

 "As some of you know, I spent some time in the Dennieran military and our first officer is also a military veteran of the Mainoran forces.
 Nevertheless, the Blue Horizon is not a military vessel, so I'm not going to impose a lot of strict rules upon you all.
 However, I am your captain, so if I tell you to do something, I expect it to be done without argument."
 He put his hands into his pockets and gave them a light smile to take the edge off his last statement.